English

 Precision Mold Design

-Accurate mold and insert design is critical for ensuring consistent insert placement, alignment, and secure embedding, directly impacting component durability and reliability.
+Accurate mold and insert design is crucial for ensuring consistent insert placement, alignment, and secure embedding, which directly impacts component durability and reliability.

 Ensuring Robust Adhesion